Caution | Outdoor water restrictions in effect

 Branching out tree program

-Trees are an intrinsic part to the quality of life in Calgary.
-They provide a myriad of environmental benefits.
-They also contribute to positive mental wellbeing.
-Trees help us connect with our communities.
+Trees are an intrinsic part of Calgary's quality of life.
+They provide a myriad of environmental benefits, contribute to positive mental well-being, and help us connect with our communities.

-Calgary’s tree canopy coverage is currently at 8.25%, this includes trees planted on both public and private property.
-The City is working to grow and expand our tree canopy coverage to 16%.
+Calgary’s tree canopy coverage is currently at 8.25%, including trees planted on both public and private property.
+The City is working to grow and expand this coverage to 16%.

 You can help through the annual Branching Out program.
-Trees are provided free of charge by the City of Calgary.
+Trees are provided to citizens by the City of Calgary.

 Stay connected